-JOIN for Justice is hosting our 5th cohort of Don’t Kvetch, Organize! for Jews of Color and People of Color.
+JOIN for Justice hosted our 5th cohort of Don’t Kvetch, Organize! for Jews of Color and People of Color.
 This online course teaches fundamentals of organizing and can be helpful for folks who are relatively new to organizing, or who have been organizing for some time without receiving formal training.

 Please note: in addition to Jewish People of Color, this cohort is open to People of Color who are not Jewish and interested in exploring organizing through a Jewish lens.

 About Don’t Kvetch, Organize!

 Guided by experienced trainers and instructors, we will examine different ways that community organizing has been used to build a more just world for all and how our Jewish tradition and history inform our own commitments and approaches to acting for justice.

-We are particularly excited because we will be hosting our fifth cohort for Jews of Color in the course.
+We are particularly excited about our Jews of Color cohort program.
 This cohort will learn together how community organizing skills and frameworks can support their Jewish and justice work.
 The course also provides a platform to engage with other Jews of Color across the country who are working for social justice, while building relationships with each other through participating in the course together.